-Shovels act as well-written client applications which move messages from a source to a destination broker.
-The below configuration shows how to setup a shovel to forward PubSub messages or perform multi-platform RPC communication from a local (i.e. publisher node) to a remote instance (i.e. subscriber node).
-The configuration expects hostname, port and virtual host values of the remote instance.
-It also needs certificates, namely private certs, public certificate signed by remote instance, and remote CA certificate.
+Shovels act as well written client applications which move messages from a source to a destination broker.
+The below configuration shows how to setup a shovel to forward PubSub messages or perform multi-platform RPC communication from local to a remote instance.
+It expects hostname, port and virtual host configuration values for the remote instance.